-Ramses the Great was identified with the biblical Pharaoh who persecuted the Jews.
+Ramses the Great was identified with the biblical Pharaoh, who persecuted the Jews.
 The hypothesis is based on the Bible mentioning the episode of Ramses II building his capital with enslaved people from this tribe.
 However, contemporary scholars have determined that Ramses II’s reign covered only the Jewish captivity period.

 How many wives did Ramses the Great have?

 Ramses is known for having many wives.
 But Neftari was Pharaoh’s first wife, his favorite, and the supreme queen.
-Rameses married her when they were both 15, and Nefertari gave birth to Amun-her-khepseshef, their firstborn, who three sons and two daughters followed.
+Rameses married her when they were both 15, and Nefertari gave birth to Amun-her-khepseshef, their firstborn, whose three sons and two daughters followed.